Gaddi Nashin: Previous holders

-Usage by other Sikh & Sufi Muslim sects
+Sufism

-The persian origin term Gaddi Nashin, composite of gaddi meaning seat or position (gaddi) and nashin (also spelled nasheen) meaning holder or occupier, means the holder or occupier of a certain position.
-This term is also used in other sects of Sikhism and Islam.
-The Sodhi descendants of the heretical Mina sect of Sikhism in Guru Harsahai use the title of Gaddi Nashin for themselves and maintain a guruship lineage originating from Prithi Chand.
 In Sufism Gaddi Nasheen is also used and it also refers as Trustee and is the successor of a Sufi or Pir and in some instances descendant of a disciple of a Sufi.
 The Gaddi looks after the shrine and carries out significant rituals in the Dargah and are responsible in looking after the Mazaar Sharif (mausoleum).
 A trustee is a key person who held and leads the traditional Sufi rituals in Dargah's daily activities and particularly during Urs—(death anniversary).

 There are many well known Gaddi Nasheens within the Sufiana Darbar's in Punjab.